Device-Type enablement

 Pressing a button

-If the DUT does not boot automatically when powering-on and requires a button press, you will have to connect a wire to each end of the button and connect it to an opto coupler.
+If the DUT does not boot automatically when powering-on and requires a button press, you will need to connect a wire to each contact of the button and connect it to an opto-coupler.

 Virtual button